Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The air you inhale contains oxygen.
 When oxygen reaches the air sacs, it passes into the blood vessels surrounding the sacs.
 Your blood then delivers oxygen to all of your cells.
 As you exhale, carbon dioxide is removed in a similar way from the blood in the air sacs, and from the body.

 People with asthma have very sensitive airways.
 This means the airways react to certain things called triggers (such as pollen, dust, or smoke) and become swollen and narrowed.
 Inflammation makes the airways swollen and narrowed.
 This is a long-lasting (chronic) problem.
 The airways may not always be narrowed enough to notice breathing problems.

 Wheezing (a whistling noise, especially when breathing out)

-When sensitive airways are irritated by a trigger, the muscles around the airways tighten (bronchospasm).
-This squeezes the airways so that they become narrower.
+When sensitive airways are irritated by a trigger, the muscles around the airways tighten.
 The lining of the airways swells.
-Thick, sticky mucus increases and begins to clog the airways.
-All of this decreases lung function—that is, it makes emptying the lungs more difficult.
-You have to work hard to keep breathing and getting needed oxygen into the lungs.
+Thick, sticky mucus increases and partly clogs the airways.
+All of this makes you work harder to keep breathing.

 Coughing, especially at night